 - Terminal Illness

 In addition to possible loss of movement, sensation, communicative and cognitive abilities, “catastrophic injuries” may affect the respiratory, circulatory, pulmonary, gastrointestinal, and other bodily systems.
-Living with and properly managing a “catastrophic injury”, like traumatic brain injuries and spinal cord injuries, mandates an enormous amount of continuing medical care from physicians, nurses, therapists, counselors, and the like.
+Living with and properly managing a “catastrophic injury”, like traumatic brain injuries and spinal cord injuries, mandate an enormous amount of continuing medical care from physicians, nurses, therapists, counselors, and the like.
 Clearly, the needs of individuals with “catastrophic injuries” far surpass those of more common, “every day”, non-permanent injuries encountered in society.
 Sometimes, early medical intervention can reduce the overall disability, suffering, extent of injury, or expected life span.